 But now all of that is over, and you are left with jeans that are suddenly a bit uncomfortable.
-These recipes are nourishing, light, balanced, and will give you the energy you need to recover from Thanksgiving food binge.
+These recipes are nourishing, light, and balanced, and will give you the energy you need to recover from Thanksgiving.

 Source: Seasonal Detox Soup

 This Seasonal Detox Soup from Awesome Vegan Soups is perfect after you’ve indulged in a lot of rich, heavy foods.
 Doing a weeklong detox during chilly weather isn’t the best idea.
 However, this soup can give your digestive system a quick break.
 It doesn’t contain oils, salt, or grains, making it very easy to digest.
 A salt-less soup can take some getting used to.
 If you need it, add a bit of salt.